ARTICLES

 How to Care for Carnation Bouquets

-If you decide to gift carnations for Mother's Day, the good thing is they are long-lasting if cared for properly, lasting about two to three weeks.
+If you decide to gift carnations for Mother's Day, the good thing is that they are long-lasting if cared for properly, lasting about two to three weeks.
 Depending on whether your fresh flowers arrive as a wrapped bouquet or arranged in a vase, here's how to best care for cut carnations.

 The best part is that arrangements made with carnations last for a long time and remain fresh-looking and vibrant with minimal care.
 Need any more reasons to make carnations your mom's new favorite flower to celebrate her day?